tylertaewook/drft-js/README.md

-# drft-js
+# reactJS-playground
-exploratory repo for implementing drft in ReactJS before migrating to typescript
+exploratory repo for practicing ReactJS before migrating to typescript